department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/preferred-facility/discovery-and-research/internal-usability-study-findings.md

 ## Findings

-1. All participants easily understood that the facilities listed on the page were places where a Veteran had received care.
+1. All participants understood the facility list to be places where a Veteran had received health care.

-2. All participants expected that unchecking the checkbox would remove a facility from their list.
+2. All participants expected that unchecking the checkbox would remove a facility from the list.

-3. All participants understood the "**Note:...**" copy that appeared after removing a facility from their list.
+3. All participants understood the content* that appeared after removing a facility from the list.

 4. 2 participants were initially unsure if edits to their list were limited to just their profile, or their broader VA record.